Data Classification and Protection Policy

 - Appropriate data and information are shared with the necessary safeguards to third parties.

-- If data is created jointly by more than one department, all involved departments will cooperatively classify the data.
+- If data is created jointly by more than one department, all involved departments must classify the data.
 If the departments are unable to agree on the classification, the data is classified as Fordham Sensitive data and remains designated as Fordham Sensitive data until the data owners reach an agreement to reclassify the data or until administrators (e.g., Data Standards Committee, area Vice Presidents) with authority adjusts the classification.

 - Data owners must assess the level of risk according to the probability that harm will occur and the extent of that harm should the data be lost, stolen, or accessed by unauthorized parties.